 As a parent, OWN YOUR PART in what did not go well.
 Is it hard for you to set a boundary and stick to it?
 Is it easy for your kids to wear you down so you give into their wants and desires?
 What self-destructive behaviors have you been doing that keep you from being present with your kids?
 (HINT: excessive alcohol or drug use or excessive screen time)?

-This is part of tapas and self-discipline – getting real honest.
+Be honest with yourself isn’t easy.
+Most of us have been taught to put others first and discount ourselves.
+But it is very important.
 Otherwise, the mind will take advantage of you.
 It will pile on excuse after excuse as to why you should just abandon all efforts.
-Ultimately this will lead you right back to all those negative consequences.
+Ultimately this will lead you right back to all those negative behaviors and consequences.

 CREATE YOUR VILLAGE